braze-inc/braze-docs/_docs/_partners/message_orchestration/attribution/appsflyer/appsflyer.md

 #### Available data fields

-Assuming you configure your integration as suggested above, Braze will map all organic and non-organic install data to segment filters as described below.
+Assuming you configure your integration as suggested, Braze will map all organic and non-organic install data to segment filters as described below.

 | AppsFlyer data field | Braze segment filter |
 | -------------------- | --------------------- |